viperproject/gobra-book/src/termination.md

 ```

 ## Termination of recursive functions
-The function `fibonacci` recursively computes the `n`'th iterate of the fibonacci sequence.
+The function `fibonacci` recursively computes the `n`'th iterate of the Fibonacci sequence.
 As a termination measure, the parameter `n` is suitable since we recursively call `fibonacci` with smaller arguments and `n` is bounded from below.
 ``` go
 // @ requires n >= 0